BolajiAyodeji/deploy-ml-web-workshop/README.md

 ## 🎧 Overview

-Workshop duration: three (3) hours.
+Workshop duration: ~three (3) hours.

 At the end of this workshop; you should be able to:

 - Explain what machine learning and a machine learning model are to your friends and family.
 - Understand how the CRISP-DM data framework works.
 - Understand the fundamentals of building a machine learning model using the Python programming language.
-- Understand how to export and serialize a machine learning model.
+- Understand how to serialize (export/import) a machine learning model.
 - Understand how to turn a machine learning model into an API using the Flask Python framework.
-- Understand how to build a web application using the FastAPI Python framework.
+- Understand how to build a web application using the Flask Python framework.
--
 - Understand how to build a web application using the Nextjs JavaScript framework.
-- Understand how to deploy a web application to the cloud using Fly.
+- Understand how to deploy a Python/Flask application to the cloud using Fly.
+- Understand how to deploy a Nextjs/Flask application to the cloud using Vercel.

 ---